 Miami is where everyone goes to play in Florida (and from the world too).
-Famous for cruises, south beach, Cubans, beautiful people (thank you plastic surgery!), and wild clubs and parties, Miami is a wild city.
-This where you go for fun in the sun.
+Famous for cruises, South Beach, Cubans, beautiful people (thank you plastic surgery!), and wild clubs and parties, Miami is a wild and eclectic city.
+It is where you go for fun in the sun.
 It’s not one of the cheapest American cities but it is definitely one of the most fun.
-Come here: relax on South Beach; eat amazing food, watch the Miami Heat play basketball, and party in the clubs.
-The city’s port is also the departure point for a lot of cruises. .
+I always enjoy my time in the city (and am happy when I leave).
+It’s never boring!

-Average cost of food – If you are in the South Beach area or any of the restaurants on the strip, you should expect to pay at least $20 USD a meal.
+Average cost of food – If you are in the South Beach area or any of the restaurants on the strip, you should expect to pay at least $20 a meal.
 But, go away from the main area, and you will be able to eat for half of the price.
 As elsewhere in America, there are a ton of fast food options for less than $7.
 In Little Havana, you’ll find delicious Cuban food for less than $10.
 If you cook your own food, expect to pay $50 per week for groceries that will include pasta, vegetables, chicken, and other basic foods.

 Money Saving Tips